seismiq-net/documentation/docs/features/timing.md

 ### QS HiDRA

-The QuakeSaver HiDRA has three LEDs for status reporting.
+The SeismiQ HiDRA has three LEDs for status reporting.
 The startup sequence cycles the LEDs nad signals the startup of the acquisition software.

 | Signal                   | Status                                              |
 |--------------------------|-----------------------------------------------------|